yc1171/debate-sentiment/README.md

   <li>The 1973-1977 period offers a clear test case with significant economic events </li>
 </ul>

 We focus on replicating only a specific component of the original study because the original paper employs complex time series econometrics that require extensive statistical expertise.
-The 1973-1977 period also offers quite a clear test case due to significant economic events that allows us to compare the performance of multiple lexicons.
+The 1973-1977 period presents a robust test case, marked by significant economic events that enable a comparative analysis of lexicon performance.

 <p>
 Our replication exercise aims to verify the original findings and explore potential variations using <strong>updated methodologies and datasets</strong>.